 This paper put forward an explanation of trauma as having its roots in childhood sexual manipulation and exploitation by the surrounding adults.
 This came from the accounts of Freud’s clients, who were at the time mostly, but not all, women.

 From there, over a subsequent period of some 30 years Freud withdrew from this perspective to the point where the accounts his (mostly female) clients were giving him were re-interpreted as their childhood sexual fantasies for their father.
 In an instant the innocent child victim of the adult perpetrator became the accusing perpetrator of the ‘innocent’ adult ‘victim’… and, since most of the clients at the time were women, the honesty and trustworthiness of women were re-affirmed as being in question.
+In other words women’s accounts of sexual exploitation and abuse as children were discounted as lies.

 This perspective has played out over the last century in so many ways, that women are not believed, are treated as having brought things on themselves, find it almost impossible to get legal victory.
 The legal principle of “innocent until proven guilty” has never really served women… hence the #metoo campaign has had to ignore this principle to get its voice heard.